tranhayem/Self-Learning/README.md

         store/          # Data stores
         controller/     # Global / application-level controllers

-    overrides/          # JavaScript code that is automatically required
+    overrides/          # JavaScript code that is automatically

     sass/
         etc/            # Misc Sass code (all.scss is imported by default)